dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 Cache-Control: no-store
 ```

-If there is a response body, it MUST by JSON and use the `application/json` media type.
+If there is a response body, it MUST be JSON and use the `application/json` media type.

 If the request is not valid, the RP MUST return an `error` parameter, and may include a `error_description` parameter.
 Note that the information conveyed in an error response is intended to help debug deployments;